Quick Answer

 If you experience pilling or separation:

-- Use thinner layers
+- Use thinner layers throughout

-- Press instead of rubbing
+- Press product on rather than rubbing

 - Wait 30–60 seconds between primer and foundation